Chart Color Schemes

 Housing

-Brighton East displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Brighton East displays a diverse mix of dwelling types, with strong rates of outright home ownership

-Brighton East's dwelling structures, as per the latest Census evaluation, consisted of 67.9% houses and 32.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Melbourne metro had 0.0% houses and 0.0% other dwellings.
-Home ownership in Brighton East stood at 43.2%, with mortgaged dwellings at 36.3% and rented ones at 20.5%.
-The median monthly mortgage repayment was $3,300, aligning with Melbourne metro's average.
-Median weekly rent was $600, unlike Melbourne metro's figures of $0 for both.
-Nationally, Brighton East's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Brighton East's dwelling structures, as per the latest Census evaluation, consisted of 67.9% houses and 32.1% other dwellings including semi-detached properties, apartments, and 'other' dwellings.
+Home ownership in Brighton East stood at 43.2%, with mortgaged dwellings accounting for 36.3% and rented ones at 20.5%.
+The median monthly mortgage repayment in the area was $3,300, and the median weekly rent figure was recorded as $600.
+Nationally, Brighton East's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing